 If the herbicide contaminated compost or soil mix has already been applied, don’t plant crops prone to damage.

 Take steps to remediate the soil.

-If you know the exact herbicide ingredient that caused herbicide injury, call the National Pesticide Information Center at 1-800-858-7378 to determine if you can eat the produce.
+If you know the exact herbicide ingredient that caused herbicide injury, call the National Pesticide Information Center at 1-800-858-7378 to discuss potential risks and learn more about your options..